Pawani-Dananjana/Python_Log_Analyzer/README.md

 # Python_Log_Analyzer

 ## Description
 This Python script analyzes firewall logs, generates a comprehensive report, and optionally creates a PDF report if it is needed by the user.
+A summery of the findings along with the recommendations is available in the Summary Report with Insights and Recommendations.pdf.

 ## Features
 - Parses firewall logs from a text file.